julianduque/heroku-langchain/README.md

-# Heroku Mia Langchain SDK
+# Heroku Mia LangChain SDK

 This SDK provides a convenient way to interact with Heroku's AI services, specifically for chat completions and agent functionalities.